Most parents know that the 24th December is the hardest night of the year to get your child to sleep.

 Create the calm

 Christmas is an unusual and magical time for children.
-Nothing is quite the same as it normally is and all of the grown ups seem to be rushed, panicked and stressed.
+Nothing is quite the same as it normally is.
+All of the grown ups suddenly seem to be rushed, panicked and stressed.
 Children quickly pick up on your emotions and if you are stressed or cross, it won’t help to get your child to relax into sleep.

 Perhaps you can make a little time to join them for an extra snuggle and cosy up in their bedroom for a short while?
 Try reading a special Christmas book together.
 Or simply enjoy talking about their Christmas wishes.
 Any special time and focus that is soothing, calming and relaxing them ready to sleep.